+The NSPIRES system is limited in the character sets that can be used in filling out online forms.
+Please refer to the online tutorials when using special characters.
+Alternatively, spell out special characters where possible (such as micro rather than the Greek symbol).
 Applicants are encouraged to preview their proposal prior to releasing the proposal to their designated Organization by clicking the "Generate" button at the bottom of the View Proposal Screen in NSPIRES.
 The "Generate" feature allows applicants to preview their entire proposal in a single PDF file prior to submittal, but it is not a required step in the submission process.
-Please contact the NSPIRES Help Desk for assistance with this feature.
+Please contact the NSPIRES Help Desk for assistance with this feature (e-mail nspires-help@nasaprs.com or by telephone to 202-479-9376).

-The following supersedes the information provided in the Guidebook for Proposers.
+The following is required, and supersedes the information provided in the Guidebook for Proposers.